Choosing Homeschool Curriculum: What to Consider

-A lot of homeschooling parents need to supplement the family income with part-time jobs or run small businesses from home.
-Working parents may need to consider the availability and cost of child-care, or perhaps the possibility of rearranging your hours to suit your homeschool schedule (or vice versa).
-As children grow they usually become involved or take an interest in the family business and it can be a wonderful resource, supplementing their education in most subject areas.
+A lot of homeschooling parents need to supplement the family income with part-time jobs and many operate small businesses from home.
+Working home educating parents may need to consider the availability and cost of child-care, or perhaps the possibility of rearranging hours to suit their homeschool schedule (or vice versa).
+As children grow, they usually become involved or take an interest in the family business and it can be a wonderful resource, supplementing their education in most subject areas.
 Juggling working hours with homeschooling is a challenge but should not be seen as an impediment to teaching your children at home.

 Regardless of what approach or curriculum you choose, you will need to spend time with your children every day, especially when they are younger.
 Depending on the child, self-teaching materials can be used, but you will still need to make time to check the work and go through it with the child.
 It is impossible to home educate without spending considerable time actively working with your children.

 If you find yourself in the car a lot, chauffeuring children from one activity to the next, consider 'car-schooling', a term coined by Diane Flynn Keith.
 There are hundreds of games you can play in the car to build basic skills or knowledge in every area of the curriculum.
 Diane, an experienced home educator from the USA, also manages an excellent and free subscription resource for homeschoolers called Clickschooling.

 The internet makes sourcing suitable homeschooling materials and curricula easy.
 Search for and read reviews before deciding to buy, or do what lots of people do now, simply ask in a homeschool group!
 You can also look through the list of hundreds of educational providers The Educating Parent Resource Directory for providers or programs.
 And then there are second-hand curriculum buy/swap/sell groups (listed in our Support Groups Directory) which can save you a lot of money.